 Aging and tinnitus are inherently linked together, just like hearing loss and tinnitus are.
 People aged 40-60 are the most likely to experience tinnitus symptoms, with people aged 60 or older being the next most likely bracket.

-If you think you have age-related hearing loss or tinnitus, consult an audiologist for a proper diagnosis.
+If you think you have age-related hearing loss or tinnitus, consult an Ear, Nose and Throat specialist for a proper diagnosis.